4.5 billion years. 27,000 square feet of evolutionary exploration.

 Earth’s evolution is about so much more than the extinction of the dinosaurs and our primate ancestors learning to walk upright.
 Imagine our planet in its earliest days: volcanic eruptions, crashing meteorites, and the first life forms taking shape.
 Begin your journey through time and explore each period of our evolution, including the Precambrian era that makes up 90 percent of the planet’s 4.5-billion-year timeline.

 As the evolutionary timeline inches toward the present, you’ll examine the most recent ice age (we’re still living in it) and check out some of the most well-preserved fossils of this period.
 You’ll also learn why so many of today’s species are facing a mass extinction and the role you can play in their survival.

-The Griffin Halls of Evolving Planet are part of the Griffin Dinosaur Experience, made possible by the generous support of the Kenneth C. Griffin Charitable Fund.
+The Griffin Halls of Evolving Planet are part of the Griffin Dinosaur Experience, made possible by the generous support of Kenneth C. Griffin.

 Screen reader users can skip the following slideshow buttons by using heading navigation.
 All slides have been displayed above.